tundish/theatre_of_spud/tos/dlg/act02/room.rst

 .. condition:: PLAYER.state tos.map.Map.Location.foyer

-In the Foyer again.
-It is chilly.
+In the Foyer again, it is chilly.

 Cloaks
 ------